hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     The CMS editor does not correctly interpret the em-dash (\&mdash;\) markdown syntax.
 Using the Rich text or Markdown mode of the CMS editor, shoudl you need to use an em-dash character, you can do a copy/paste of the em-dash character here: —

+- **Inserting Special characters:**

+    Some characters (underscore, hash) have special meanings in the Markdown syntax.
+If you want to use these special characters in a text, you have to _escape_ them.
+The way to escape a special charcater is to add a backslach before it, for example: I do not want \_italic text\_ here.

 -   **Inserting List items/sub-list items:**
     To deal with item list, it is recommended to toggle to **Markdown** mode in the editor and use the syntax below for creating item lists and sub-item lists: